dgaimpact/dga-platform/05_P5_RELATIONSHIP_CONTINUITY/README.md

 P5 owns all systems, documents, and logic related to:

+- the definition of *relationship continuity* as time-based presence
-- Human-led outreach cadence (60–90 day cycles)
+- canonical cadence rules (60–90 days)
+- continuity states (Current · Approaching Lapse · Lapsed)
-- Relationship touchpoints (calls, meetings, check-ins, coffee)
+- recording of **human-confirmed** touchpoints only
-- Continuity tracking (status, not scoring)
-- Escalation signaling when relationships stall
+- visibility-only signals and escalation
+- enforcement of human-vs-system responsibility boundaries
-- Guardrails that prevent automation of intent
+- absolute prohibition of relationship automation

-P5 defines **how DGA remains human at scale**.
+P5 defines **presence as sufficient** and refuses to measure beyond it.

 ---